 As millennials continue to take over the workforce, most trades are still adjusting to the characteristics of young workers.
 Both parties are still in transition.
 Work expectations are normal but millennial employees should learn how to be flexible and embrace the unexpected.
 To succeed, welcome challenges that come with change, unplug and learn to engage with the various types of people in the workplace.

 Ready to join the workforce?
+Why don’t you consider working in Laguna?
 FilWeb Asia Inc. welcomes millennials like you to our growing family.
-Check out this page for the complete list of our job vacancies.
+Check out our complete list of our job vacancies.

 Photo by Adil Alimbetov from Pexel and Matt Wildbore and Annie Spratt on Unsplash